Banshee (TV series): Premise

 A man is released from prison after serving 15 years for stealing $15 million in diamonds on behalf of his employer, a Ukrainian mob boss named Rabbit.
-He and his former lover and accomplice, Rabbit's daughter Anastasia (Ana), had already decided to keep the loot for themselves.
+His former lover and accomplice, Rabbit's daughter Anastasia (Ana), and he had already decided to keep the loot for themselves.
 Anastasia got away with the diamonds and Rabbit is after the man, thinking he will lead him to his daughter and the diamonds.
-The man flees to the small fictional Pennsylvanian town of Banshee, where Ana has been living under the alias of Carrie Hopewell, mother of two and wife of the DA.
-Lucas Hood, the new sheriff, stops at a bar on his way into town and is immediately killed when he intervenes in a dispute between local criminals and the bar owner.
+The man flees to the small fictional Pennsylvanian town of Banshee, where Ana has been living under the alias of Carrie Hopewell, mother of two and wife of the district attorney.
+Lucas Hood, the new sheriff, stops at a bar on his way into town and immediately is killed when he intervenes in a dispute between local criminals and the bar owner.
 The man takes Hood's identity and has to impersonate the sheriff and deal with ex-Amish crime lord Kai Proctor, sort things out with "Carrie", and get his share of the diamonds while evading Rabbit.

-Season 1 focuses on Hood's attempts to restore his relationship with Carrie under the looming threat of Rabbit finding them.
+Season one focuses on Hood's attempts to restore his relationship with Carrie under the looming threat of Rabbit finding them.
 Hood completely disregards the law while clashing with Proctor and pursuing his often criminal activities, alienating his own deputies.
 Rabbit eventually tracks him down and Hood surrenders to spare Carrie.
 Carrie leads some criminal accomplices and the deputies in a raid to free Hood and shoots Rabbit.

-Season 2 deals with tribal chief Alex Longshadow's attempt to build a casino on the reservation, which places Sheriff Hood in the middle of a violent struggle between Longshadow and Proctor.
+Season two deals with tribal chief Alex Longshadow's attempt to build a casino on the reservation, which places Sheriff Hood in the middle of a violent struggle between Longshadow and Proctor.
 Carrie must face up to her past when she is imprisoned for her part in the raid against her father.
 With Carrie trying to fix her marriage, Hood enters into a relationship with his deputy, Siobhan.
 He must deal with the real Hood's son when he comes to Banshee looking for his father.
 Hood and Carrie are forced to track down and confront Rabbit and settle things once and for all when they learn he survived being shot.